onqtam/headjack/docs/why/14_ECONOMICS.md

 # SECTION: Kudonomics & the intangible hand
 ██████████████████████████████████████████████████████████████████

+TODO: quotes

+Aquinas (mid-thirteenth century): Honour is the greatest good among external goods.
+(Aquinas 1958: Index 156)

+Thomas Hobbes (1642): Few except those who love praise do anything to deserve it.
+(Hobbes 1998: 23)

+John Locke (1678) The principal spring from which the actions of men take their rise, the rule they conduct them by, and the end to which they direct them, seems to be credit and reputation, and that which at any rate they avoid, is in the greatest part shame and disgrace.
+(Locke 1993: 236)

+Kant (1786): A craving to inspire in others esteem for ourselves, through good behaviour (repression of that which could arouse in them a poor opinion of us) is the real basis of all true sociality.
+(Lovejoy 1961: 193)

+John Adams (1790): no appetite in human nature is more universal than that for honor.
+(Adams 1973: 51)

 TODO: fix internet URL

 > "The three ruling passions in human life are often said to be the desire for property, the desire for power, and the desire for prestige or status or esteem.
 The eVects of the Wrst desire are charted in standard economics, the eVects of the second in political science—and of course in the annals of history.
 But the eVects of the desire for esteem have escaped the sustained attention of social scientists.
 It is almost as if there were a conspiracy not to register or document the fact that we are, and always have been, an honour-hungry species." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit]()